-By knowing who and where you are, it could use this information to not only adjust things like lighting & temperature automatically, but even anticipate your needs beforehand through machine learning.
+By knowing who and where you are, it could not only adjust things like lighting & temperature preferences automatically, but even anticipate your needs beforehand through machine learning.

 It could adjust all of this info on the fly, all dependent upon who walks through the door.